Sarıyer: Sarıyer today

-Sarıyer is connected to downtown Istanbul by Büyükdere Road, the main road from Beşiktaş up to Maslak and beyond; this is the route used by minibuses serving Sarıyer-Beşiktaş.
+Sarıyer is connected to downtown Istanbul by Büyükdere Avenue, the main road from Beşiktaş up to Maslak and beyond; this is the route used by minibuses serving Sarıyer-Beşiktaş.
 There is also high-speed ferry boat service for commuting to the city.
-However, as a drive through Sarıyer during commute times and rush hour will attest, many people commute by car.
+The M2 metro line runs via Maslak to Hacıosman.
+However, many people commute by car, contributing to the heavy traffic congestion.

 Sarıyer itself is a traditional working-class Turkish town, lacking in infrastructure.
 The industry feeds the local fish market and a long line of famous fish restaurants.
 There are also a variety of cafés, kebab houses and bars, where many of İstanbul's residents come to eat and drink on weekends.
-Many of the restaurants are owned by famous musicians, who sometimes put on live shows for customers.

 Emirgan is former retreat from the city, backed by a hillside still green despite the recent construction of villas within it.
-The district is named for the Ottoman lords (Emirs) that came here on excursions.
+The district is named after Emir Güne Han, a Persian nobleman who was given 50 hectares of land in the area in 1635 by Murad IV after he surrendered Yerevan without a fight.
 There is a square in the center, shaded by a huge plane tree, with a cafe in the middle.
-Home to the Sakıp Sabancı Museum.
+It is home to the Sakıp Sabancı Museum.
+Emirgan Korusu, which hosts the Emirgan Tulip Festival annually, is also located in the neighborhood.

 Reşitpaşa is a crowded district on the hill above Emirgan.
-It is a big village, with attractive villas and much illegal gecekondu housing on a forested hillside.
-The modern campus of the Istanbul Stock Exchange is nearby, along with one of the campuses of Istanbul Technical University and a large new mall, Istinye Park.
+It has both attractive villas and illegal gecekondu housing on a forested hillside.
+The modern campus of the Istanbul Stock Exchange is nearby, along with one of the campuses of Istanbul Technical University.

 Istinye is a fishing port, which once contained a shipyard, with a village behind and tea gardens by the sea.
 As in so many other areas, luxury condos now rise from Istinye's hillsides.
-In 2003 the imposing American consulate was built here.
-The town's stream was once polluted with sewage.
-The stream is now biologically treated to eradicate any effluent to the Bosphorus.
+In 2003 the new American consulate was built here.
+One of Istanbul's most popular malls, Istinye Park, is named after the neighborhood but is actually located in the neighboring Pınar.